jtmoon79/si_trace_print/README.md

 ## About

-The aim of `si_trace_print` is to be a simple libaary to aid developers manually reviewing singular program runs.
+The aim of `si_trace_print` is to be a simple library to aid developers manually reviewing singular program runs.
 It is simple to use; not a framework, does not require compiler changes, no new Computer Science theories must be studied to understand how it works.
-It offers decent control over what is printed.
-It's great for anyone that wants some tracing in debug builds (though it may also be used in release builds) but does not want to take on a new "tracing framework" or make compiler adjustments.
+It's best suited for easily adding rudimentary tracing in debug builds (though it may also be used in release builds) without the burden of adhering to a "tracing framework" or adding unusual build parameters.

 `si_trace_print` is a good "entry-level" tracing library.